-We encourage guardians of lost pets to visit the Washington Humane Society/DC Animal Care and Control facility on New York Avenue to see if your pet is here.
-Telephone information alone may not be sufficient to identify your pet.
-We urge you to visit in person to positively identify your pet.
+We encourage guardians of lost pets to visit the DC Animal Care and Control facility on New York Avenue to positively identify your pet, as information via phone may not be sufficiant.
 Bringing a current photo will help with identification.
 Your visit could help expedite a reunion with your pet, as animals may lose their collars and tags.

 The following are stray animals who have arrived at the Washington Humane Society/DC Animal Care and Control on New York Avenue within the last five days.
 If you recognize your pet, please note the identification number and immediately contact us at 202-576-6664.

 If you have lost your pet or if you believe your lost pet is at our adoption center, please call 202-576-6664 (press 2 at the prompt) or visit the New York Avenue Adoption Center at 1201 New York Avenue, NE.

 File a lost report with your local shelter and with shelters in the surrounding areas.

 To file a lost report in the District: